-Tactical model is available in all six colors and deletes the extra ballistic abrasion areas at the shoulders elbows and knees for a unified appearance and less weight.
+Tactical model is available in all five colors and deletes the extra ballistic abrasion areas at the shoulders elbows and knees for a unified appearance and less weight.

-Standard colors: black, grey, red, hi-viz lime yellow, tan or cobalt blue.
+Standard colors: black, grey, oxblood, hi-viz lime yellow, or tan.
 Machine washable.
 Sixteen graded sizes: Men's 34 regular, 36–54 short, regular or long.
-Women's 2-20.
+Women's 2-20 short, regular or long.

 Thirty years on this fully lined Roadcrafter has been worn in every type of weather to nearly every place you can get to on a motorcycle.
 It is the original suit for everyday, all-distance commuting and touring.